 Business Capability Models help explain your business possibilities.
 They help you understand and evaluate your business and, more importantly, connect the strategic “what” you do with the more tactical “how” it’s done.

 Connecting these points to your strategic goals can tell a straightforward story that, even though you might want to do something, you might need to do more preparation first to have a successful outcome.

 Why Start With Business Capabilities?

-You don’t have to start with your capabilities.
-In fact, when working with clients we advise that the best place to start is where you have the need and potentially the data.
+There are no hard and fast rules about having to start with business capabilities.
+When working with clients we advise that the best place to start is where you have the need and, potentially, the data.